Young Lords: Healthcare activism

 In September 1969, the Young Lords produced a "Ten-Point Health Program".
 Inspired by contemporary healthcare reforms in Cuba, the program was proposed at a meeting of the East Harlem Health Council (EHCC).
-Following a shift from single practitioners to larger public hospitals that took place in the aftermath of World War II, many low-income East Harlem residents received less personalized care, faced increased wait times, and were at greater risk for medical accidents.
+After a shift from single practitioners to larger public hospitals that took place in the aftermath of World War II, many low-income East Harlem residents received less personalized care, faced increased wait times, and were at greater risk for medical accidents.
 Furthermore, many hospital staff exhibited racist attitudes towards Black and Puerto Rican patients.
 During the 1960s, East Harlem residents experienced high rates of various chronic health conditions, including arthritis, asthma, diabetes, and hypertension.
 The Young Lords' program called for community control of healthcare institutions, free public healthcare, and enhanced preventive healthcare measures, among other things, and was approved by the EHCC.

 Childhood lead poisoning was also common in many parts of New York City at the time, with 600 cases reported in the ten months preceding November 1968.
 One reason for this was the failure of city governments to enforce housing codes that restricted the use of lead-based paint on the walls of apartments.
 The death of a two-year-old child at the Metropolitan Hospital Center in East Harlem in September 1969 prompted the Young Lords to launch a "Lead Offensive", holding hearings on lead poisoning in East Harlem throughout September and October.
 City officials attempted to distribute lead-testing kits, but the Young Lords stated that the kits were not being distributed to neighborhood residents.
 In November, the Young Lords staged a sit-in at the office of the New York City Department of Health's deputy commissioner.
 They successfully convinced the department to release 200 kits, after which the Young Lords performed door-to-door screenings.